wolejnr/100-Days-of-Code-Journal/log2.md

 * Unable to do anything with code the last two days as a result of academic duties that need to be attended to.

+### Day 77: December 7, 2018

+**Today's Progress**:
+* Completed the chapter on "Basic plotting with Bokeh" under the "Interactive Data Visualization with Bokeh" module.